Best Baby Gym

 Benefits of a Play Gym

 Babies are born eager to learn and explore the world around them, and within a short amount of time, they experience rapid development.
 A baby gym is much more than a safe space for your little one to lay and play.
-A gym can support a baby's growth and development, especially with parent-child interaction, encouraging baby to reach critical developmental milestones.
+A gym can support a baby's growth and development, especially with parent-child interaction, encouraging babies to reach critical developmental milestones.

 Each product offers various features and toys to stimulate a baby's senses, encouraging them to see, feel, hear, and taste.
-Essentially, this type of "play" allows baby to learn and make sense of the world.
+Essentially, this type of "play" allows a baby to learn and make sense of the world.

 According to the American Optometric Association, newborns focus on objects 8 to 10 inches from their face and prefer high contrasting or bright colors.
 The Fisher-Price Rainforest Music & Lights Deluxe Gym a powerful punch of bright colors, while the Baby Einstein 4-in-1 Kickin' Tunes uses more contrasting colors, like white and black, along with other colors, and the same is true for the Lovevery Play Gym.